 Thanks to an ongoing relationship between NorthShore and Mayo Clinic, physicians from these two leading health systems are working together on the most complex medical cases.
 NorthShore physicians have direct access to Mayo Clinic physicians to collaborate on the best treatment plan for your clinical condition.
 This means most patients with hard to solve cases can benefit from enhanced care locally, and need travel outside the region only when necessary.

-The core mission of NorthShore University HealthSystem is to "preserve and improve human life."
+The core mission of NorthShore is to "preserve and improve human life."
 This mission will be achieved through the provision of superior clinical care, academic excellence and innovative research.

 NorthShore is a not-for-profit organization principally formed to provide quality healthcare services for the communities it serves.
-The delivery of healthcare services is provided in a wide range of inpatient and ambulatory healthcare settings, community-wide, employing modern technology and expertise.
+The delivery of healthcare services is provided in a wide range of inpatient and ambulatory healthcare settings, communitywide, employing modern technology and expertise.
 Support for qualified patients who may not be able to pay the entire cost of their care is a part of the organization's commitment.
+In addition to launching Be Well—Lake County, a community health initiative committed to providing greater access to comprehensive care, NorthShore contributes more than $210 million in charitable care and services to the communities it serves.
 In support of its primary mission of patient care, the organization engages in a wide range of academic activities in medical education and research.

 This statement recognizes the Board of Directors' responsibility to maintain the organization's viability to meet its long-term commitment to the communities it serves.
 It further recognizes the responsibility to maintain technologically current assets for this purpose.
 This includes the cultivation and development of our physicians, graduate medical students, employees, physical plant, equipment and other resources to assure orderly growth of our services.